The effects of processed meats on your heart health

-Another recent study establishes a link between processed meat and dementia.
-Researchers found each additional 25 grams of processed meat eaten per day increases the risk of dementia by 44% and Alzheimer’s disease by 52%.
+Another recent study, also published in The American Journal of Clinical Nutrition, establishes a link between processed meat and dementia.
+Researchers found that eating 25 grams of processed meat per day may increase the risk of dementia by 44% and Alzheimer’s disease, in particular, by 52%.

 Tips for limiting or avoiding processed meat

-From bacon and sausage to sandwiches and hot dogs, processed meats are everywhere.
+From bacon and sausage to sandwiches and hot dogs, processed meats are abundant.
 If you find yourself eating too much processed meat, try: